multiversx/mx-sdk-specs/network-providers/transaction_awaiter.md

-## TransactionWatcher
+## TransactionAwaiter

-TransactionWatcher allows one to continuously watch (monitor), by means of polling, the status of a given transaction.
+TransactionAwaiter allows one to await until a specific event (such as transaction completion) occurs on a given transaction.

 We need a `TransactionFetcher` that fetches the transaction from the network.